shashankgd/credit_card_prediction/README.md

 - `ccp/src`: Source code for data preprocessing, feature engineering, model training, and evaluation.
 - `ccp/test`: Unit tests for the source code.
-- `data`: Directory for storing datasets.
+- `ccp/data`: Directory for storing datasets.
 - `.gitignore`: Specifies files and directories to be ignored by git.
 - `README.md`: Project description and instructions.
 - `requirements.txt`: List of dependencies required to run the project.